Undergraduate Course: Textiles 1B: The role of Textiles in Art and Design (DESI08121)

 This course is built to provide a directed grounding of studies to art and design students interested in textiles and materials.
-The course consists of a series of 3 project briefs, to help students challenge their understanding of textiles in contemporary society, and to begin to explore what textiles can be, and how the discipline relates to other design fields.
+There is a strong practical focus to all activities.
+The course consists of a series of workshops and 3-project briefs, to help students challenge their understanding of textiles in contemporary society, and to begin to explore what textiles can be, and how the discipline relates to other design fields.
 Content for these briefs may include themes related to the body, the environment and the culture we live in.
 Contexts may include fashion, interiors and product.
-Through developing questions, exploration, discoveries and discussion, students will begin to apply their understanding of practical and critical theory around the subject in projects, culminating in resolved prototypes, products and conclusions.
+Through developing questions, exploration, discoveries and discussion, students will begin to apply their understanding of practical and critical theory around the subject in hands-on projects, culminating in resolved prototypes, products and conclusions.

-Throughout the course, students will work supported by tutorials, group crits and discussion and through various methods to share with and respond to the work of their peers.
+Throughout the course, students will work both independently and in groups, supported by weekly tutorials, group crits and discussion and practical workshops led by lecturers and technical staff.

-This course will comprise multiple projects, leading to a final, summatively assessed portfolio submission.
+This course will comprise multiple projects, leading to a final, summatively assessed physical portfolio submission.

 Entry Requirements (not applicable to Visiting Students)

 ||Other requirements|| If this course is core to your programme you will be automatically enrolled, for all other students, including Design students, the course is open on a first come first served basis until the course is full.
 Where a course depends on some technical proficiency, PTs are encouraged to help students check with the appropriate Course Organiser regarding suitability, eg if student has previous external practical experience.
 The course will be open to enrolments from Thursday 13th September at 9.30am.
 Please sign up for the course through your own School (they will advise if this is done your PT, SSO or Teaching Office).
 We do not currently keep a waiting list.